United States sanctions during the Venezuelan crisis: 2024

 Following the declaration without evidence by Venezuela's National Electoral Council (CNE) and validation by the Supreme Tribunal of Justice (TSJ) that Maduro had won the 28 July 2024 presidential election, condemned as fraudulent, Reuters reported on 21 August 2024 that the U.S. was reviewing a list of 60 individuals and their family members for possible sanctions.

 On 12 September 16 individuals associated with Maduro and the subsequent repression were sanctioned by the U.S., referencing Maduro's "fraudulent and illegitimate claims of victory and his brutal crackdown on free expression following the election".
 Among the sanctioned were five members of the TSJ, the lower-court judge who issued a warrant for the arrest of opposition candidate Edmundo González, the CNE, and "military and intelligence officials accused of post-election repression", along with "visa restrictions on an unspecified number" of others.

 Those sanctioned included Caryslia Rodríguez, the head of the TSJ who issued the ruling validating Maduro's win, along with the vice-president of the TSJ Fanny Márquez Cordero and others; military prosecutor Dinorah Bustamante; Edward Miguel Briceño Cisneros and Luis Ernesto Dueñez Reyes, the judge and prosecutor responsible for the arrest warrant against González; and military figures including Domingo Hernández Lárez from the National Bolivarian Armed Forces of Venezuela.

 Venezuela's Foreign Minister Yvan Gil called the sanctions a "crime of aggression ... illegitimate and illegal".

+Amid allegations of fraud and repression that followed the election, 21 senior officials of the Maduro government were sanctioned by the U.S. on 27 November 2024.
+Those sanctioned were "security and cabinet-level officials" alleged by the U.S. to have "carried out Maduro's orders to repress civil society in his efforts to fraudulently declare himself the winner" of the election.